Skip to main content

 Whereas the Code should reflect contemporary standards of clarity, inclusivity, and accessibility, including the use of gender-neutral language;

-Be it therefore resolved that the Faculty Senate approves amendments to the Cornell Code of Academic Integrity that formally incorporate the Accepting Responsibility process as an established component of the university’s academic integrity framework;
+Be it therefore resolved that the Faculty Senate approves amendments to the Code that formally incorporate the Accepting Responsibility process as an established component of the university’s academic integrity framework;

 Be it further resolved that the Faculty Senate affirms that these amendments preserve and support faculty authority to define academic expectations, to communicate course-specific policies, and to determine appropriate responses to violations within their courses;